What is 13-Week Cash Flow Model (TWCF)?

 Why is the TWCF Model Important?

-The reality for many liquidity-constrained companies under financial distress is that even if they are viable as a going concern in the long run, they must convince prepetition lenders or a third party to extend debtor-in-possession (DIP) financing to bridge to a medium term and ultimately a long term plan.
-Securing this financing is almost always supported by credible 13-week cash flow forecast.
+The reality for many liquidity-constrained companies under financial distress is that even if they are viable as a “going concern”, the debtor (and advisors) must convince prepetition lenders or a third party to extend debtor-in-possession (DIP) financing to bridge to a medium term and ultimately a long term plan.
+Securing this financing is almost always supported by a credible 13-week cash flow forecast.

-The TWCF is designed to increase the level of transparency and trust between management, creditors and other stakeholders.
+The TWCF is designed to increase transparency and trust between management, creditors and other stakeholders, i.e. the stakeholders with a vested interest in the restructuring.

-As I mentioned, every thirteen-week cash flow model is unique, but there are several common elements you will encounter in nearly every model.
+As mentioned earlier, each thirteen-week cash flow model (TWCF) is unique, but there are several common elements you will encounter in nearly every model.

 Cash to EBITDA Reconciliation